ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/05-reporting/assignment.md

 Ideally, we can send an alert whenever a new User Agent is seen.
 To do that, we need to keep state of what User Agents we've already seen.
 Fortunately, Elastic [Transforms](https://www.elastic.co/docs/explore-analyze/transforms) makes this easy!

 Transforms run asynchronously in the background, querying data, aggregating it, and writing the results to a new index.
 In this case, we can use a Pivot transform to read from our parsed proxy logs and pivot based on `user_agent.full`.
 This will create a new index with one record per `user_agent.full`.
-We can then alert whenever a new record is added to this index, indicating a new User Agent.
+We can then alert whenever a new record is added to this index, indicating a new User Agent!

 ## Creating a transform

 > [!NOTE]
 > Because we are moving quickly, Elasticsearch may take some time to update field lists in the UI.
-If you encounter a situation where Elasticsearch doesn't recognize one of the fields we just parsed, click the Refresh icon in the upper-right of the Instruqt tab and try again to create the Map.
+If you encounter a situation where Elasticsearch doesn't recognize one of the fields we just parsed, click the Refresh icon in the upper-right of the Instruqt tab and try again to create the Transform.

 1. Go to `Management` > `Stack Management` > `Transforms` using the left-hand navigation pane
 2. Click `Create your first transform`